cytodata/cytodata-hackathon-2018/README.md

 We are glad to announce that four datasets will be provided during the CytoData 2018 Challenge :tada::tada::tada::tada:.
 All of them were acquired using the Cell Painting assay, at high-throughput, in 384 well plates :microscope:, as part of the research conducted in the Broad Institute of MIT and Harvard.
-The following table describes the experiment details of each dataset.
+The following table describes the experimential details of each dataset.

 | Dataset :dvd: | Type :syringe: :pill: | Number of treatments :hash: | Cell line :cancer: |
 |---|---|---|---|